-- What proactive measures is Holland Bloorview taking to prevent the spread of viruses? - What will happen if a client shows symptoms of COVID-19 or we get a confirmed case of COVID-19 at Holland Bloorview? - What is the likelihood of our hospital accepting patients with COVID-19 from other hospitals to treat them? - What guidance are you providing on meetings at Holland Bloorview? - What is Holland Bloorview doing to increase security of Zoom meetings? - How can I get access to Holland Bloorview COVID-19 resources from home if I don't have access to Citrix and VPN? - Are there any guidelines/policies regarding wearing gloves during covid-19? - Can I request for a hand sanitizer bottle for my work station? - I usually park at Bellwoods.
-Can I come to the main lot? - I don't have a parking pass but am coming in regularly to the hospital as a result of redeployment.
-Can I get a discounted rate for parking? - Will you offer free parking for staff working on site or a discount to anyone with an existing parking pass that is no longer coming in/working from home? - If we work offsite and can't cancel parking passes can we give our pass to someone who is now working onsite and typically does not? - Because of COVID-19, we had to change a lot of what we do rapidly.
+- What proactive measures is Holland Bloorview taking to prevent the spread of viruses? - What will happen if a client shows symptoms of COVID-19 or we get a confirmed case of COVID-19 at Holland Bloorview? - What is the likelihood of our hospital accepting patients with COVID-19 from other hospitals to treat them? - What guidance are you providing on meetings at Holland Bloorview? - Are there any guidelines/policies regarding wearing gloves during covid-19? - Can I request for a hand sanitizer bottle for my work station? - I usually park at Bellwoods.
+Can I come to the main lot? - Will you offer free parking for staff working on site or a discount to anyone with an existing parking pass that is no longer coming in/working from home? - If we work offsite and can't cancel parking passes can we give our pass to someone who is now working onsite and typically does not? - Because of COVID-19, we had to change a lot of what we do rapidly.
 Is the senior management team thinking about how that will affect our workforce going forward?
-Will there be changes to our work-from-home policy? - Will there ever be a stage in this crisis where layoffs may occur at Holland Bloorview? - With the reported outbreak at the Jesse Ketchum daycare centre where some of our staffs' children attend, should those staff members self-isolate for 14 days? - Is there a possibility that Holland Bloorview staff be redeployed to long-term care homes? - What is "contact tracing" and when would it be initiated?
+Will there be changes to our work-from-home policy? - Will there ever be a stage in this crisis where layoffs may occur at Holland Bloorview? - Is there a possibility that Holland Bloorview staff be redeployed to long-term care homes? - What is "contact tracing" and when would it be initiated?